 Each presentation reviews a current medical science topic in an easy-to-understand format, including informational handouts and a question-and-answer session following the lecture.
 Join us for a lecture this spring in UVM's Carpenter Auditorium.

-Community Medical School Spring 2015 Schedule
+Community Medical School Fall 2015 Schedule

 WHEN: Lectures take place the first Tuesday of each month from 6:00-7:30pm, including a Question & Answer session.

 WHERE: The UVM Given Medical Building - Carpenter Auditorium, 89 Beaumont Avenue, Burlington, VT 05405.
 Plenty of free parking is available.

 Classes are FREE and open to the public.